Concentrate your mind

 - In Final Fight Revenge, Poison can use a Kiss of Death as a projectile, complete with heart symbols.

 - Love Freak Flonne from Disgaea: Hour of Darkness has a healing spell called The Power of Love and an attack called Holy Arrows which is a volley of explosive arrows shaped like hearts.

 - Chalis (Heart in Japan) from Golden Sun: Dark Dawn, is heavily associated with hearts.
 While it mostly plays into a tarot or playing card theme, she is known for seducing men to manipulate them and has some attacks that come across this way (Illusion Perfume, Scornful Caress).

 - In Kid Icarus: Uprising, the Angel Bow and Viridi Palm both shoot heart-shaped projectiles.
-Amazon Pandora does this too.
+Hot Goddess Amazon Pandora does this too.

 - Nikki from Mana Khemia: Alchemists of Al-Revis possesses a skill called Heart Cracker, which bears the appropriate description "sometimes, love can hurt".
 It has no visible heart motif, but using it as the finishing blow to beast-type enemies allows her to charm them and collect heart-shaped items, which can then be used to summon creatures of the same species in subsequent battles.
 The upgraded version, Heartful Action, reads "Stronger love hurts more."

 - Pamela can also summon a skeletal ghost with heart themed armor.